sobjornstad/tabularium/docs/manual.md

 ## Occurrences

-Entries are all very nice, but an index isn’t helpful unless it also tells you where the referenced information can be found. *Occurrences* bridge the gap between the abstract labels created by entries and the actual source locations.
+Entries are all very nice, but an index isn’t helpful unless it also tells you where the referenced information can be found. *Occurrences* tie together entries, volumes, and sources, bridging the gap between the abstract labels created by entries and the actual information they refer to.
 An occurrence is composed of a reference to a source (and volume, if a multi-volume source) and a *reference number*.
 Reference numbers typically refer to page numbers if these exist for the source being referenced, but they can also point to sequentially numbered entries, paragraphs, or any other positive integers that make it easy to find the requested information.

 Occurrences, when displayed in the *Occurrences* column of the main window or elsewhere in Tabularium, normally take one of the following formats: